-'''

-the

-know

-targets

-are

-in

-an

-arena

-you

-may

-want

-to

-use

-chemfp.search.knearest_tversky_search_fp()

-or

-chemfp.search.

-knearest_tversky_search_arena().

-'''
+If you know the targets are in an arena then you may want to use chemfp.search. knearest_tversky_search_fp() or chemfp.search.knearest_tversky_search_arena().

 - queries (any fingerprint container) The query fingerprints. - targets (chemfp.arena.FingerprintArena or the slower chemfp.fps_io.
-FPSReader) The target fingerprints. - k (positive integer) The maximum number of nearest neighbors to find. - threshold (float between 0.0 and 1.0, inclusive) The minimum score threshold.
+FPSReader) The target fingerprints. - k (positive integer) The maximum number of nearest neighbors to find.

+- threshold (float between 0.0 and 1.0, inclusive) The minimum score threshold. - arena_size (positive integer, or None) The number of queries to process in a batch